Derrick White Player Props: Celtics vs. Cavaliers

 Derrick White Insights vs. the Cavaliers

-- White is responsible for taking 10.2% of his team's field goal attempts this season with 9.0 per game.
+- White is responsible for attempting 10.2% of his team's field goal attempts this season with 9.0 per game.

+- White is averaging 4.6 three-point field goal attempts per game this season, which is 11.0% of his team's attempts from beyond the arc.

-- White's opponents, the Cavaliers, have a middling offensive tempo, ranking 16th in the NBA with 98.6 possessions per game, while his Celtics rank 18th in possessions per game with 101.7.
+- White's opponents, the Cavaliers, have one of the slowest offensive tempos, ranking 23rd, averaging 98.7 possessions per game, while his Celtics average 101.9 per game, which ranks 11th among NBA teams.

-- Giving up 106.5 points per contest, the Cavaliers are the best team in the NBA defensively.
+- Conceding 106.4 points per contest, the Cavaliers are the best squad in the league defensively.

-- The Cavaliers concede 40.3 rebounds per game, ranking second in the league.
+- The Cavaliers are the second-ranked team in the league, allowing 40.5 rebounds per contest.

-- Giving up 22.9 assists per game, the Cavaliers are the second-ranked team in the NBA.
+- Allowing 22.9 assists per contest, the Cavaliers are the third-ranked team in the league.

-- Looking at 3-pointers, the Cavaliers have allowed 11.4 makes per contest, third in the NBA.
+- Giving up 11.4 made 3-pointers per contest, the Cavaliers are the second-ranked team in the NBA.

 Derrick White vs. the Cavaliers